-- Be false, deceptive, misleading, or misrepresent a vehicle. - Use statements that guarantee the value or range of value for trade-in vehicles. - Use the term "free" when the purchase or other consideration is required to obtain the supposed "free" item or service. - Imply that the dealer has a special arrangement with the manufacturer that is not available at similar dealerships. - Offer a rebate as part of the advertised price of the vehicle that is not available to the majority of the buying public.
+- Be false, deceptive, misleading, or misrepresent a vehicle. - No qualification such as "with trade" or "with down payment" may be used and/or use statements that guarantee the value or range of value for trade-in vehicles. - Use the term "free" when the purchase or other consideration is required to obtain the supposed "free" item or service. - Imply that the dealer has a special arrangement with the manufacturer that is not available at similar dealerships. - Offer a rebate as part of the advertised price of the vehicle that is not available to the majority of the buying public.
 The amount of the rebate may be listed as an additional incentive to those who qualify.